prakhar987/File_Sharing_App/README.md

 3. File transfer incorporates ​MD5​ checksum​ to handle file transfer errors.

 USAGE ::
-Run one server on one port and another server on another port(set PORT in server.c file eg 8000 & 8001) Now run two clients that connect to these ports (set PORT in client.c file eg 8001 & 8000) Now run commands on clients
+1. Run one server on one port and another server on another port (set PORT in one server.c file as 8000 &  another server.c as 8001 )
+2. Now run two clients that connect to these ports (set PORT in one client.cpp file as 8001 & another as 8000)
+3. Now run commands on clients (remember we have one machine (server+client) at 8000 and another machine at 8001)

 List of Commands Supported :